pranav88/Deep-learning-accentuated-natural-language-processing/README.md

 - The sentences are then passed into our established model
 - Predictions are made for these sentences(unseen data)
 - The final webpage displays the title , image and the predictions for that particular url recipe page
+- Refer python script for code and explanation